wxyang007/protconn/README.md

 **a) Country level**

 1. [a1country.py](gis_proc/arcpy/a1country.py)
-   - Import polygons and points, bufferize points, merge
+   - Import polygons and points, bufferize points, merge poly and points.

 2. [exec_simplify_wdpa_all_relevant.sh](gis_proc/exec_simplify_wdpa_all_relevant.sh)
-   - Import wdpa from dgb in Postgis, simplify polygons, export to shp
+   - Import wdpa from dgb in Postgis, simplify polygons, export to shp.

 3. [a2country.py](gis_proc/arcpy/a2country.py)
    - Import shp, process multi iso3 polygons, prepare wdpa flat final, ready for calculation of distances in PostGis (ST_distance)
-   - Generate near table (much slower than the same operation in postgis, presently is commented and not executed)
+   - Generate near table (much slower than the same operation in postgis, presently is commented and not executed).

 4. [exec_generate_near_table_country.sh](gis_proc/exec_generate_near_table_country.sh)
-   - Import wdpa from gdb, repair geometries and compute Near Table in Postgis for countries
+   - Import wdpa from gdb, repair geometries and compute Near Table in Postgis for countries.

 Overall processing time is approximately 25 hours (4 hours for steps 1-3, 21 hours for step 4)